No. 13 Maryland hosts Berry and Northwestern

 BOTTOM LINE: Northwestern faces No. 13 Maryland after Ty Berry scored 22 points in Northwestern’s 73-69 loss to the UCLA Bruins.

-The Terrapins have gone 16-2 at home.
-Maryland ranks fourth in the Big Ten in rebounding with 34.4 rebounds.
-Julian Reese leads the Terrapins with 9.2 boards.
+The Terrapins are 16-2 in home games.
+Maryland is fifth in the Big Ten with 25.3 defensive rebounds per game led by Derik Queen averaging 6.8.

-The Wildcats have gone 7-12 against Big Ten opponents.
-Northwestern has a 3-2 record in games decided by 3 points or fewer.
+The Wildcats are 7-12 in Big Ten play.
+Northwestern is 3-2 in games decided by 3 points or fewer.

 Maryland makes 47.6% of its shots from the field this season, which is 4.1 percentage points higher than Northwestern has allowed to its opponents (43.5%).
-Northwestern averages 6.3 more points per game (73.1) than Maryland gives up (66.8).
+Northwestern has shot at a 44.4% clip from the field this season, 2.7 percentage points greater than the 41.7% shooting opponents of Maryland have averaged.

-Nick Martinelli is averaging 19.9 points and 6.1 rebounds for the Wildcats.
-Berry is averaging 14.5 points over the past 10 games.
+Nick Martinelli is shooting 46.9% and averaging 19.9 points for the Wildcats.
+Berry is averaging 2.8 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Terrapins: 8-2, averaging 78.1 points, 34.5 rebounds, 12.7 assists, 6.8 steals and 4.4 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 70.8 points per game.